 For determining control premiums, data from the acquisitions of public companies are typically used.

-If the valuation methodologies used arrives at the value of a controlling ownership interest, in that case a lack of control discount should be applied to arrive at a non-controlling value.
+If the valuation methodologies used to arrive at the value of a controlling ownership interest, in that case a lack of control discount should be applied to arrive at a non-controlling value.

 What is Marketability?